ajiwunmi/NetReactMovie/README.md

 * Users can search for movies by entering a title.
 * Displays a list of search results including movie titles and posters.

-### 2. Recent Searches
+### 2. Recent Searches History

-* Saves the last 5 search queries for quick access.
+* Saves the last 5 search queries for quick access in both in memory and a database.
 * Users can click on a recent query to re-initiate the search.

 ### 3. Display Search Results